bzivic/eks-kuberentes-training/workshop2/README.md

 ### 5. Versioned containers

 1. Let's do this exercise in a scalable way, using versions
-1. Create a new container and instead of overriding the version, increment it instead
+1. Create a new container and instead of overriding the version, increment it instead.
+   *   **Minikube Note:** Remember to use `eval $(minikube -p minikube docker-env)` before running `docker build` if using Minikube.
 1. Update the manifest to point to the new version, and apply
 1. Describe the Pod to see which version it's using
 1. Get the Pod output in yaml to be sure